cr2007/Project-Euler/README.md

 The intended audience include students for whom the basic curriculum is not feeding their hunger to learn, adults whose background was not primarily mathematics but had an interest in things mathematical, and professionals who want to keep their problem solving and mathematics on the cutting edge.

 ## Can anyone solve the problems?
-The [problems](https://projecteuler.net/archives) range in difficulty and for many the experience is inductive chain learning.
-That is, by solving one problem it will expose you to a new concept that allows you to undertake a previously inaccessible problem.
+The [problems](https://projecteuler.net/archives) range in difficulty and for many the experience is inductive chain learning.<br>
+That is, by solving one problem it will expose you to a new concept that allows you to undertake a previously inaccessible problem.<br>
 So the determined participant will slowly but surely work his/her way through every problem.

 > *"Project Euler exists to encourage, challenge, and develop the skills and enjoyment of anyone with an interest in the fascinating world of mathematics."*